-Failure to comply with the NRA Code of Conduct may result in disciplinary action up to and including expulsion from the activity.
+Failure to comply with the NRA Code of Conduct may result in disciplinary action up to and including expulsion from the event and forfeiture of YHEC registration fees.

 NOTICE: All participants and parents/guardians must sign a release regarding program regulations and code of conduct before the event.